Knitschi/CMakeProjectFramework/Sources/documentation/WorkingWithACPFProject.rst

   to define *officially* supported compiler configurations and platforms.

+.. _generateStep:

-The generate step
+The Generate Step
 ^^^^^^^^^^^^^^^^^

 To execute the generate step run

 .. code-block:: bash

-  ...\ACPFTestProject>python 2_Generate.py VS
+  ...\ACPFTestProject> python 2_Generate.py VS

 on Windows or

 .. code-block:: bash

-  .../ACPFTestProject>python3 2_Generate.py Gcc
+  .../ACPFTestProject> python3 2_Generate.py Gcc

 on Linux in the project root directory.

-The generate step is the equivalent to the normally used <TT>cmake -H. -B_build -G"generator" -D...</TT> call.
+The generate step is the equivalent to the normally used :code:`cmake -H. -B_build -G"generator" -D...` call.
 In fact running the command will print the underlying CMake command line.
-The command creates the build-directory \c Generated/VS that holds the generated *make-files* for the generator that is set in the config file.
+The command creates the build-directory :code:`Generated/VS` that holds the generated *make-files* for the generator that is set in the config file.
 In this example this is the Visual Studio solution for the Windows case and the make files in the Linux case.

-When called with the configuration argument, the script will delete the build directory before generating the make-files, to guarantee that its content is clean.
-The script can be called without the configuration argument.
-In this case it will use the first configuration that is available in the *Configuration* directory.
-It will also not delete the build directory before generating the files and do a faster *incremental* generate instead.
+- When the configuration argument is not given, the script will use the first configuration that is available in the :code:`Configuration` directory.

-\bug The script sometimes fails to clear the build directory.
-See <a href="https://github.com/Knitschi/CPFBuildscripts/issues/1">CPFBuildscripts issue #1</a>.
+- You can use the :code:`--clean` option to delete the complete :code:`Generated\<config>` directory before executing the generate step.
+  This is sometimes necessary when an existing configuration is changed.

+.. _buildStep:

-The build step
+The Build Step
 ^^^^^^^^^^^^^^

 To execute a full build run

 .. code-block:: bash

-  ...\ACPFTestProject>python 3_Make.py VS --target pipeline --config Debug
+  ...\ACPFTestProject> python 3_Make.py VS --target pipeline --config Debug

 on Windows or

 .. code-block:: bash

-  .../ACPFTestProject>python3 3_Make.py Gcc --target pipeline
+  .../ACPFTestProject> python3 3_Make.py Gcc --target pipeline

 on Linux.
-This will compile the binaries as well as executing extra pipeline tasks like running the tests, do analysis, generate the documentation or other steps that your project may have enabled via its configuration file.
+This will compile the binaries as well as executing extra pipeline tasks like running the tests, do code analysis, generate the documentation or other steps that your project may have enabled via its configuration file.

-- Specifying the the cpf-configuration, will cause a fresh rebuild.
-If no cpf-configuration is specified, the script will do an incremental build for the first configuration in the *Generated* directory.
+- When the configuration argument is not given, the script will use the first configuration for which the generate step was already executed.

+- Adding the :code:`--clean` option will cause a complete rebuild instead of an incremental one.

-- With the \c -\-target option one can specify which target should be build.
+- With the :code:`--target` option one can specify which target should be build.
 During development this is useful if only a smaller part of the pipeline should be executed.
-Here is a \ref CPFCustomTargets "list of available custom targets".
+Here is a :ref:`list of available custom targets <customtargets>`.
-  If the \c -\-target option is omitted completely, the script will only build the binary targets of the project.
+  If the :code:`--target` option is omitted completely, the script will only build the binary targets of the project.

-- The \c -\-config option is only required for multi-configuration generators like Visual Studio.
-If it is not specified, the \c Debug configuration will be build.
+- The :code:`--config` option is only required for multi-configuration generators like Visual Studio.
+If it is not specified, the :code:`Debug` configuration will be build.

-The anatomy of a CPF project
+The Anatomy of a CPF Project
 ----------------------------

 Now that you have built the project, it is time to take a look at the content of the test project.